Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 4.0 (2021-01-12) =

+Enhancements:

+* Introduces Rewrite & Republish feature.
+* Introduces new settings to individually enable/disable the `New Draft`, `Clone` and `Rewrite & Republish` links.

+Other:

+* Refactors most of the code to be cleaner, more readable and testable.

 = 3.2.6 (2020-09-17) =
 * Compatibility with WordPress 5.5